mitanand/amarillo-grfs-generator/README.md

-# amarillo-gtfs-generator
+# amarillo-grfs -generator
-Generate GTFS from carpools as standalone (Docker) service.
+Generate Generate GRFS (General Ridesharing Feed Specification) from Amarillo carpools as standalone (Docker) service.

+[GRFS](https://github.com/mitanand/grfs) is an extension of the GTFS standard that adds additional info to aid ridesharing.

-This service complements the Amarillo application, creating GTFS and GTFS-RT data from the enhanced Amarillo carpool files.
+This service complements the Amarillo application, creating GRFS and GTFS-RT data from the enhanced Amarillo carpool files.
 It is a non-public backend service called from the Amarillo FastAPI application.
 You can run it as part of docker compose, or separately using the instructions below.